 It’ll be even easier if you’re not fighting an uphill battle with continuous friction created by legacy systems, stagnant business behaviors, and short-sighted thinking.
 This is a great time of year to look inward, reignite the excitement and highlight continuous improvement efforts to make sure you’re able to build value and grow with your employees, vendors, and customers on board.
 You’ll especially want to watch out for these common roadblocks we see that can make it challenging to meet your goals:

 1. Don’t let dying technology create friction in your operations.

 Now that technology has leapfrogged ahead, there is really no excuse to maintain a Frankenstein legacy environment.
-On-premise, disparate, out-of-date systems create unnecessary day-to-day challenges for your business.
-This can create a huge risk — both in terms of a system failure, as well as reduced revenue resulting from unreliable data, time spent on manipulating reports needed to make informed decisions, and broad operational inefficiencies.
-It can also make it harder to implement necessary improvements to deploy omnichannel retail initiatives
+The time to tackle your legacy technical debt is now.
+And chances are, you’re probably already aware that any organization still using a combination of disparate, on-premise, or outdated systems is basically operating on borrowed time.
+These systems can create a huge risk — both in terms of a system failure, exposure to malware attacks, as well as reduced revenue resulting from unreliable data, time spent on manipulating reports needed to make informed decisions, and broad operational inefficiencies.
+It can also make it harder to implement necessary improvements to deploy omnichannel retail initiatives.

 3. Keep yourself in the mainstream

 Sunrise’s founder and former CIO of a major consumer brand always says:

 Think of technology as the mainstream with little side streams that come and go.
 Microsoft is always going to be the mainstream.

 Any CIO that chooses to deviate from the mainstream is taking a risk that the vendor will not be around to innovate and support the product long term.
 Microsoft will always be relevant as smaller competitors continue to be acquired or go out of business.
 And with a budget of over $1B annually dedicated to R&D, Microsoft's focus on continuously improving its business applications